By law, there are several issues you can whistleblow about. These are called 'qualifying disclosures'.

 Resolving a personal problem at work

-If your concern is a personal problem only and not in the public interest, it will not be covered by whistleblowing law.
+If your concern is a personal problem only, it will not be covered by whistleblowing law.
+This is because it would not count as being in the public interest.
 In these cases you might be able to resolve the problem another way.

 Find out more about how to raise a problem at work